 No!
-There are some fruits you need to steer clear of.
-While some fruits may be high on sugar content, which can be fatal for your pet, others may pose a choking hazard with the amount and size of seeds they have.
+There are some fruits your dog must steer clear of.
+While some fruits may be high on sugar content, others may pose a choking hazard with the amount and size of seeds they have.
 Further, your pet may be allergic to a particular fruit.
-So you need to be very careful while picking out which fruits to pick for the summer bowl!
+So you need to be very careful while picking the fruits for their summer bowl!

-Here are some summer fruits that dogs absolutely LOVE:
+Here are 6 Summer Fruits that Dogs absolutely LOVE:

 Nothing is quite as refreshing as a watermelon.
 It’s an excellent treat for your pet as it is high in vitamins and minerals, low in calories and contains loads of water.
 Watermelon can be given to your dog by chopping it up in small slices and removing the seeds.
 The latter is essential because dogs aren’t able to digest the seeds, and this often results in an upset stomach.
 Watermelon is blessed with the goodness of beta-carotene, magnesium, potassium, Vitamin A and C. Not only does it cools your pet, but also strengthens their immune system.
 Just make sure to keep the quantity in moderation.